delomast/maxFounderDiversity/README.md

 ## Self-supervised Learning of Optimum Contributions: An Application in Maximizing Genetic Variation
 ![example workflow](https://github.com/delomast/maxFounderDiversity/actions/workflows/ci.yml/badge.svg?event=push)

-Algorithm to choose which populations to sample broodstock from and in what proportions to maximize genetic diversity (expected heterozygosity) in the population of offspring given a set of populations that could be sampled from (with known allele frequencies at a common set of loci).
+Algorithm to choose which populations to sample broodstock from and in what proportions to maximize genetic diversity (expected heterozygosity) in the offspring population, given a set of populations that could be sampled from (with known allele frequencies at a common set of loci).

 Developed with the application of creating base populations for aquaculture breeding programs in mind.